All Products

 3. On the Instance page, click the target instance ID.

-4. In the navigation pane on the left, choose Parameter Settings.
+4. In the navigation pane, choose Parameter Settings.
 In the Gateway Engine Parameters section, find the target parameter and click Edit in the Actions column.
-Set the parameter value according to the following table and click OK.
+Configure the parameter as described below and click OK.

 Parameter